jambolohrenfelcharles-huel/members_system/RENDER_DEPLOYMENT_GUIDE.md

 ### 4. Get Database Connection Details

-1. Go to your MySQL service in Render
+1. Go to your PostgreSQL service in Render
 2. Copy the **Internal Database URL**
 3. Extract the connection details:
    - Host: The hostname from the URL
-   - Port: Usually 3306
+   - Port: Usually 5432
    - Database: `members_system`
    - Username: `smartapp_user`
    - Password: The one you set